 “All that stained glass…original Tiffany, is it not?”

 Her voice was even more beautiful than all the sunlight streaming through his helter-skelter collection of stained glass that was, in fact, original Tiffany.
 Alex beamed, his heart leaping when he saw her astonishment replaced by a huge smile of sheer delight.
 “I’m a bit…Noveau Victorian,” he demurred, “as you’re about to see from my library.”

 With a bit of flourish, he swept her into a dark-paneled room with a huge stone fireplace and floor-to-ceiling bookshelves.
 But the expected leather-bound books were not there.
-Instead, his eclectic found-object sculpture dripped off the shelves, along with such an extensive collection of high-tech gadgetry that he liked to think he put Q in the latest James Bond movie to shame.
+Instead, his eclectic found-object sculpture exploded from the shelves, along with such an extensive collection of high-tech gadgetry that he liked to think he put James Bond’s Q to shame.

-“You’ll be comfortable here,” he purred, laying her out gently on a huge, commodious, chase lounge.
+“You’ll be comfortable here,” he purred, laying her out gently on a huge chaise longue.
 “I’ll be right back.”

 In moments he returned with water, a collection of delicacies for her to eat, and his medical supplies.

 The homeless woman looked him up and down.
 “Clearly, you’re not really homeless.”

 “No,” he acknowledged with a laugh.

 She looked puzzled again when he brushed some feathers aside from his medical supplies.

 “A bird with a broken wing that I rescued last week.”